rejetto/hfs/dev.md

 # Guidelines

-- For strings, I'm trying to use double-quotes or backticks for text that's read by the user, and single-quotes elsewhere.
+- For strings, I'm using double-quotes for text that's read by the user, and single-quotes elsewhere.
+Backticks can be any.
 - All objects that go in yaml should use snake_case.
   - Reason: we want something that is both easy for the user and maps directly in our code.
     Spaces and kebab-case don't play well with javascript and camel is less readable for the user.
 - API names should start with get_ if and only if they provide information without making changes.
+- All parameters that contain a *uri* should have a name that starts with `uri`.
+- React parts don't use JSX.
+I used JSX for a couple of years before deciding that it is not good enough to pay the price of using an extra language that is also necessary to switched in and out multiple times when stuff is nested.

 # Project design